tensorflow/swift/KNOWN_ISSUES.md

     original function's generic context.
 * [ ] Referring to a `@differentiable` function using key paths leads to a compiler crash. ([TF-123])
-* [ ] Python runtime errors do not show useful source location information or useful stack traces. ([TF-150])

 ### Python Interoperability

-* [ ] When the execution of a Python expression raises an exception, the stack trace will not show the Python call stack.
+* [ ] Python runtime errors do not show useful source location information.
+      The Python call stack should be shown. ([TF-150])
 * [ ] When an argument to a Python function cannot be converted to a Python object, the compiler wrongly claims that the function is of non-function type rather than pointing out that the argument doesn't conform to